shaik1002/biggitlabbomb/doc/ci/pipelines/index.md

 > - The variables list sometimes did not populate correctly due to [a bug](https://gitlab.com/gitlab-org/gitlab/-/issues/386245), which was resolved in GitLab 15.9.

 You can define an array of CI/CD variable values the user can select from when running a pipeline manually.
-These values are in a dropdown list in the **New pipeline** page.
+These values are in a dropdown list in the **Run pipeline** page.
 Add the list of value options to `options` and set the default value with `value`.
 The string in `value` must also be included in the `options` list.